awslabs/aws-iotsitewise-odbc-driver/docs/markdown/setup/microsoft-excel.md

    Once you are done, click `Connect`.

 6. You're now successfully connected on Excel and will see the possible tables that you can query from.
-Note that the Preview function doesn't work as we are limited by Excel's behavior.

 ![Excel Navigator](../images/windows-excel-navigator-page.png)